 By: Vincent Totino

 Wireless charging uses electromagnetic induction.
-To put it simply, this process is where electricity transfers through a magnetic field from one object to another.
+This process is where electricity transfers through a magnetic field from one object to another.
 The best part is that this process doesn't need a physical connection.

 Wireless charging relies on two main components: a transmitter and a receiver.
 The transmitter is the charging pad itself, which plugs into a power source.
 Inside the charging pad is a coiled copper wire known as an induction coil.
 When you place your smartphone onto the wireless charging pad, the transmitter generates an oscillating magnetic field using the induction coil.
 Think of this as an invisible wave of energy emanating from the pad.